Hannah Washburn1

 - Birth*: 1766; U.S.A.; Date 1766 per 1806 Census - age 40. from “Homesteads: Early buildings and families from Kingston to Toronto” by Margaret McBurley and Mary Byers, 1979, pg.
 1372,4

-- Marriage*: before 1788; U.S.A.; "William and Elizabeth's son, Charles Butler, married Marie Smith, who came from Smithfield, a village just east of Brighton.
+- Marriage*: before 1788; New York, U.S.A.; "William and Elizabeth's son, Charles Butler, married Marie Smith, who came from Smithfield, a village just east of Brighton.
 Marie's ancestor, Joseph Smith, had left England and settled in New York State during the first half of the eighteenth century.
 His sons, Jesse and John, fought on opposing sides during the Revolutionary War, Jesse with the British and John with the Americans.
 Jesse and his father eventually returned to England, but John stayed and married Mary McDowall.
 Her brother, Rev. Robert McDowall, was a minister serving parishioners between York and Brockville before 1800.
 He urged Mary and John to settle in Canada.
 This they did, becoming the first settlers in the village that later was named after them." from “Homesteads: Early buildings and families from Kingston to Toronto” by Margaret McBurley and Mary Byers, 1979, pg.
 137; Principal=John Drummond Smith Sr.2,4

 - Death*: before 1837; Murray Twp., Smithfield, Northumberland Co., Ontario; No info for her death except that 1830 Census shows 3 females over 16 with John D. Smith and 1837 Census shows him alone.